 The five-part finding structure that passes review

 The framework isn’t in ISA 265 itself.
-It comes from audit methodology manuals and regulatory expectations, and it works because it forces you to separate what happened from why it happened from what it costs.
+It comes from audit methodology manuals and regulatory expectations, and it works because it forces you to separate what happened from why it happened, what it costs, and what to do about it.
 Every finding in your report should contain five distinct sections: condition, criterion, cause, effect, and recommendation.

 Most draft findings collapse two or even four of these into a single paragraph.
 The result reads like a narrative account of what the auditor observed, which is useful as a fieldwork memo but not as a governance communication.
 The audit committee doesn’t need the story.
 They need the structured answer to four questions: what went wrong, what should have happened, why it went wrong, and what it costs if nobody fixes it.